 E-Series ball joints wearing prematurely?

 Are you experiencing some shimmying in the front end of your fleet vehicle?
-Steering wheel having a little too much play in it?
+Is the steering wheel having a little too much play in it?
 These are symptoms of a corroded ball joint.
 They corrode because the OE design has no way to flush out harmful road contaminants.
 When someone sees one of Ford's Econoline vans, including us here at DST, they think that those vans are indestructible; but the truth is they have problems every now and again as well.
 Moog's problem solver ball joint part number K80197 addresses the problems you're experiencing with your fleet vehicle.

 Original design flaws

 The OE design of the Ford E-Series ball joint does not have a grease fitting, which is used to push out harmful road contaminants.
 When road contaminants penetrate the ball joint the stud quickly corrodes and can even break if left unchecked for too long.

 Unlike the OE design, Moog's front lower ball joint K80197 contains a zerk grease fitting.
 This greaseable design allows new grease to flush the harmful road contaminants out that cause corrosion and premature wear.
 The ball joints also have a premium polychloroprene boot with a grease relief valve to provide a more durable part.